antmicro/kenning/docs/source/kenning-api.md

 They can perform the model optimization (operation fusion, quantization) as well.
 Kenning supports executing optimizations also on the target device.
 To do so you can use `location` parameter which specifies where given [](optimizer-api) would be executed (either `'host'` or `'target'`).

-All Optimizer objects should provide methods for compiling models in ONNX format, but they can also provide support for other formats (like Keras .h5 files, or PyTorch .th files).

 Example model optimizers: